mcanultyb/bunnytest/README.md

 Technical exercise.

 I didn't have time to set up a hosting account and figure out how to deploy a container to one, which I think is what this is asking me to do.
-I used the off-the-shelf image from dockerhub with rabbitMQ on a local installation of docker:
+I used the off-the-shelf image from dockerhub with RabbitMQ on a local installation of docker:

 docker pull rabbitmq